China hikes cigarette tax in anti-smoking drive

 The State Council, China's cabinet, has issued a draft regulation to ban indoor smoking, limit outdoor smoking and end tobacco ads.
 Many cities have already banned smoking in public places, but critics say those curbs are enforced unevenly, or not at all.

-The World Health Organisation praised the tax hike, but added that the additional cost had to be passed to consumers for the measure to be effective.
+The World Health Organization praised the tax hike, but added that the additional cost had to be passed to consumers for the measure to be effective.

 "Increasing tobacco taxes and prices is the single most effective way of reducing tobacco consumption in the short term," said Bernhard Schwartländer, the WHO Representative in China.
 "The WHO is therefore very pleased to see tobacco taxes increased in China, but it is crucial that the increase be passed on to retail prices."